 I’m a Scientist brings people together, gives young people a voice and teaches them about science and scientists in a fun, memorable and engaging way.

-I’m a Scientist, Get me out of Here! is produced by Gallomanor, specialists in helping organisations engage their communities.
+I’m a Scientist, Get Me out of Here! is produced by Mangorolla CIC, specialists in helping organisations engage their communities.